 An avid cook and baker, Ana Cerovski is a writer who lives in Croatia.
 Korcula is her favorite place there for finding new recipes and sourcing out different flavors.
 Here, she dishes on the sweetest part of her country’s cuisine – Croatian desserts.

-Croatia is a country of many surprises.
+Visit Croatia, and you’ll discover it’s a country of many surprises.

 Another surprise is the variety of traditional Croatian food dishes – they reflect a host of cultural and regional influences (from Austrian to Turkish).

 Coffee and cake (or a sweet) is a time-honored tradition in Croatian culture.

 All over the country, you find cafés filled with locals and visitors alike, chatting and relaxing over a good hit of java and a sweet treat.

 From north to south, from west to east, every region has its own specialties and delicacies.

 These Croatian cakes, cookies, pastries, pies and other sweets are lovingly made, using recipes handed down from generation to generation.